Art-Wolf/hackathon/docs/Get_To_Know_Your_Team.md

 The AWS Lambda is not skill id locked, this allows testers to setup a private Alexa skill, build a model with the provided interaction model, and call the lambda via the testing tab.

 [Testing Instructions](./Alexa_Setup.md)

+## Testing

+### Look Player Info

+Get info on the player.

+'fifa hack'
+'look up emily'

+### Find your club

+WHat is your local club?

+'fifa hack'
+'whats my local team?'
+'Chiacgo'